raphCode/master-thesis-muzero/theory.typ

 Deep !nns can give much more accurate approximations than previously used heuristics or shallow !fns.

-Specifically, !ago employs deep convolutional !nns (CNN) that operate direcly on a 19x19 images of the Go board.
+Specifically, all !nets in !ago are deep convolutional !nns (CNN) that operate direcly on a 19x19 images of the Go board.
-The input to the !nets in !ago is a simple !repr of the current board:
+The input to all !nets is a simple !repr of the current board:
 Several layers of images encode the positions of stones and hand-crafted features on the board in the current as well as past moves.